imc-shpark/plexo/README.md

-## Plexo: an online tool for medical image segmentation
+## Plexo: an online tool to annotate medical images

 Welcome to Plexo, an online tool for medical image segmentation.
 Please visit my [online demo] (http://plexo.link) where you will find some toy examples.
 Plexo is distributed under the GNU General Public License version 3.